Gardens by the Bay: Bay East Garden

 Bay East Garden is 32 ha in size and has a 2 km promenade frontage bordering the Marina Reservoir.
 An interim park was developed at Bay East Garden in support of the 2010 Summer Youth Olympics.
 The first phase of the garden was opened to the public in October 2011, allowing alternative access to the Marina Barrage.

 It is designed as a series of large tropical leaf-shaped gardens, each with its own specific landscaping design, character and theme.
 There will be five water inlets aligned with the prevailing wind direction, maximizing and extending the shoreline while allowing wind and water to penetrate the site to help cool areas of activity around them.
 Bay East Garden provides visitors with an unobstructed view of the city skyline.
-Upcoming developments of Bay East Garden will be based on the theme of water.

-In 2018, Bay East Garden was designated as the future site of the Founders' Memorial.
+In 2018, Bay East Garden was designated as the future site of the Founders' Memorial, which will open at the end of 2028.
+Bay East Garden was closed in 2023 to facilitate a major redevelopment of the area, which will open in tandem with the Founders' Memorial.